lvllc904/Promethean_1/deploy.md

 If you prefer to do this manually:

-1. Create a repository on GitHub named "DAC2"
+1. Create a repository on GitHub named "ThePrometheanSociety"
 2. Initialize Git in your project:
    ```bash
    git init